GrimonprezAlexis/react-custom-dropdown/README.md

 ## Usage
 Here is a basic example of how to use the CustomDropdown component:

+- Import the `CustomDropdown` component into your React project.
+- Pass in an array of `options` as a prop to the component, where each option is an object with `label` and `value` properties.
+- Optionally pass a callback function as the `onChange` prop to handle the selected option.
+- Use the `required` prop to specify if the dropdown is a required field (default is `false`).

 ```react
 import React, { useState } from "react";